colts70/The-Semantic-Web-Stack-Deterministic-First-Hop-DFH-Public-Ground-For-AI/README.md

 industrialwatersitemap.com
 waterchemistry.com
 8. What DFH Is Not
-❌ Not a truth authority
+❌ Not a truth oracle
 ❌ Not centralized
 ❌ Not an ontology replacement
 ❌ Not governed